 - 4.9.
-Local distinctiveness should be reinforced by the appearance and treatment of boundaries and spaces between and around buildings: - Landscape design should be considered as an integral part of the building design process, and is equally as relevant at the initial site planning stage, when considering the overall basic form and layout of the development.
-As required by Policy SP7 in the adopted Local Plan (2019), early reference to the Landscape Character Assessment (LCA) and Landscape Action Plan (LAP) should be made, in order to consider the specific qualities of the site involved. - Existing mature hedges and boundary walls should be retained and reinforced wherever possible, especially where these form important features within the village. - Ensure boundary treatments to the front, side and rear of properties are sympathetic to the locality and reflect local traditions and styles.
+Local distinctiveness should be reinforced by the appearance and treatment of boundaries and spaces between and around buildings: - landscape design should be considered as an integral part of the building design process, and is equally as relevant at the initial site planning stage, when considering the overall basic form and layout of the development.
+As required by Policy SP7 in the adopted Local Plan (2019), early reference to the Landscape Character Assessment (LCA) and Landscape Action Plan (LAP) should be made, in order to consider the specific qualities of the site involved; - existing mature hedges and boundary walls should be retained and reinforced wherever possible, especially where these form important features within the village; - ensure boundary treatments to the front, side and rear of properties are sympathetic to the locality and reflect local traditions and styles; - new boundaries to the front, side and rear should be sympathetic to the locality - in terms of materials and height - whether this is hedgerows, or low brick boundary walls, and should relate to the surrounding topography;